rbuckton/proposal-statements-as-expressions/README.md

 # Declaration Statements

-Declaration statements are currently out-of-scope for this proposal.
+Declaration statements are currently out-of-scope for this proposal, though they may be explored in a later proposal.

 <!-- The following are shared links used throughout the README: -->